uservoice/uservoice-ios-sdk/README.md

 * Current release is iOS 8 compatible: [3.2.0](https://github.com/uservoice/uservoice-ios-sdk/releases/tag/3.2.0) (updated 2014-09-03)
 * See [Releases](https://github.com/uservoice/uservoice-ios-sdk/releases) for release notes and previous versions

+Example apps:
+* You can try the SDK using your own UserVoice account with our demo [Help Center app, available in the App Store](https://itunes.apple.com/us/app/uservoice-help-center/id907516756).
-We also have an [example app](https://github.com/uservoice/uservoice-iphone-example) on GitHub that demonstrates how to build and integrate the SDK.
+* We also have an [example app](https://github.com/uservoice/uservoice-iphone-example) on GitHub that demonstrates how to build and integrate the SDK.

+Screenshots:

 ![InstantAnswers](https://www.uservoice.com/assets/img/mobile/uservoice-ios-sdk-instant-answers-3.0.gif) &nbsp; ![Subscribe to ideas](https://www.uservoice.com/assets/img/mobile/uservoice-ios-sdk-subscribe-3.0.gif)